Objective Function | Description |

 Machine learning is used everywhere, and allows us to do things that would have been impossible just a couple decades ago.
 It is used in everything from self-driving cars, to medical diagnosis, to predicting the next word in your text message.
 The ubiquity of it is such that machine learning and related adventures like artificial intelligence are used as buzzwords, and it is not always clear what it meant by the one speaking them.
 In this chapter we hope you’ll come away with a better understanding of what machine learning is, and how it can be used in your own work.

-At its core, machine learning is a branch of data analysis with a primary focus on predictive performance.
+At its core, machine learning is a form of data analysis with a primary focus on predictive performance.
 Honestly, that’s pretty much it from a practical standpoint.
-It is not a subset of particular types of models, it does not prohibit using statistical models, it doesn’t mean that a program spontaneously learns without human involvement1, it doesn’t necessarily have anything to do with ‘machines’ outside of laptop, and it doesn’t even mean that the model is particularly complex.
+It is not a subset of particular types of models, it does not prohibit using statistical models, it doesn’t mean that a program spontaneously learns without human involvement1, it doesn’t require any ‘machines’ outside of a laptop, and it doesn’t even mean that the model used is particularly complex.
 Machine learning is a set of tools and a modeling approach that attempts to improve and generalize model performance2.

 This is a different focus than statistical modeling approaches that put much more emphasis on interpreting coefficients and uncertainty.
 But these two approaches can work together.
-Some implementations of machine learning include models that have their basis in traditional statistics, while others are often sufficiently complex that they are scarcely interpretable.
+Some implementations of machine learning include models that have their basis in traditional statistics, while others are often sufficiently complex that they are barely interpretable at all.
 However, even after you conduct your modeling via machine learning, you may still fall back on statistical analysis for further exploration of the results.

-That said, here we will also discuss some of the key ideas in machine learning, such as model assessment, loss functions, and cross-validation.
+Here we will discuss some of the key ideas in machine learning, such as model assessment, loss functions, and cross-validation.
 Later we’ll demonstrate common models used, but if you want to dive in, you can head there now!

 Here are the key ideas we’ll cover in this chapter: